 KAFKA-4355: StreamThread intermittently dies with “Topic not found during partition assignment” when broker restarted

-KAFKA-4331: Kafka Streams resetter is slow because it joins the same group for each topic
+KAFKA-4331: The streams API resetter is slow because it joins the same group for each topic

 KAFKA-4311: Multi-layer cache eviction causes forwarding to incorrect ProcessorNode